Aluminum Fast Facts

 Bauxite

 Bauxite ore is the world’s primary source of aluminum.
-The ore must first be chemically processed to produce alumina (aluminum oxide).
-Alumina is then smelted using an electrolysis process to produce pure aluminum metal.
-Bauxite is typically found in topsoil located in various tropical and subtropical regions.
-The ore is acquired through environmentally responsible strip-mining operations.
-Bauxite reserves are most plentiful in Africa, Oceania and South America.
-Reserves are projected to last for centuries.
+Bauxite reserves are found in topsoil and are most plentiful in Africa, Oceania and South America.
+Reserves are projected to last for centuries

 Alumina Refining